EOSIO/taurus-node/docs/01_nodeos/02_usage/03_development-environment/10_local-single-node-testnet-consensus.md

 ### 6. Activate the Remaining Protocol Features

-After you deploy the `eosio.boot` contract, run the following commands from a terminal to enable the rest of the features which are highly recommended to enable an EOSIO-based blockchain.
+After you deploy the `eosio.boot` contract, run the following commands from a terminal to enable the rest of the features which are highly recommended to enable an EOSIO-Taurus based blockchain.

 [[info | Optional Step]]
 |These features are optional.
-You can choose to enable or continue without these features; however they are highly recommended for an EOSIO-based blockchain.
+You can choose to enable or continue without these features; however they are highly recommended for an EOSIO-Taurus based blockchain.

 ```sh
 echo KV_DATABASE